olulesi/sei-project-1/README.md

 The grid was my start point as planned since this is where all the functionality of the game would be happening.
 I proceeded to create 2 divs within each other in my HTML file one as the div itself representing each cell and one as the grid itself which is the container of the Tetris game.

-My grid dimensions were slightly different as I wanted more of a long rectangle grid shape as my board and not a square so I had to make my grid height twice the height of a grid width.
+My grid dimensions were slightly different as I wanted more of a long rectangle grid shape as my board and not a square, so I had to make my grid height twice the height of a grid width.

-Each div was labelled as a cell as I needed to keep track of all positions in the grid.
-Therefore I created a for loop to generate the accurate numbers of divs needed to create my Tetris grid with every cell being pushed into an array.
+Each div was labelled as a cell, as I needed to keep track of all positions in the grid.
+Therefore, I created a for loop to generate the accurate numbers of divs needed to create my Tetris grid with every cell being pushed into an array.
 A total of 288 cells for my grid.

-Whilst I was working throughout the project until deployment I would have the text content of each div as its position to easily know what index I needed to use for the current position and functionality throughout the project but commented it out when it was ready for presentation.
+Whilst I was working throughout the project until deployment, I would have the text content of each div as its position to easily know what index I needed to use for the current position and functionality throughout the project but commented it out when it was ready for presentation.

 ```
 function createGrid() {